Damien N. Parker is a Ph.D. graduate from The New School concentrating in finance and econometrics.

-His research interests include the dynamic behaviors of income and wealth within capitalist systems, the biotech and pharmaceutical industries, and the role of governmental policy in the U.S. and abroad.
+His research interests include the dynamic behaviors of various financial instruments, income and wealth trends and the role of governmental policy in the U.S. and abroad.

 Through a combination of awards, grants and specialized contracts, his research will continue to expand upon an analysis of trends in the net worth of various groups within the U.S. and abroad.
 This research will focus on developing empirics regarding issues of age, income sources and the composition of assets and debt held by various sub-populations within societies.
 The goal is to develop an understanding of the similarities and differences amongst groups and nations pursuing various capitalist systems of government.

 empirical validation of theoretical economic models regarding household wealth

 applications of cross-disciplinary methodologies from data science to time-series modeling of financial instruments and multi-variate economic data analysis

 computer algorithmic design for bandwidth selection of non-parametric kernel density estimation

 implementation of statistical tests for robustness of both parametric and non-parametric model performance